 Digital Audio Technology I was designed to provide students interested in audio production careers such as audio for radio and television broadcasting, audio for video and film, audio for animation and game design, music production and live sound, and additional opportunities and skill sets.
 Students will be expected to develop an understanding of the audio industry with a technical emphasis on production and critical-listening skills.
-AISD plans to offer this course beginning in the 2022-2023 school year.
+This course is offered at The LIFT for all high schools.

-Audio/Video Production II (AVPROD2)
+Audio/Video Production II\ (AVPROD2)